Replacing the midplane

 vpdrep command arguments Description -sn Chassis serial number (7 alphanumeric characters) -tm Machine type model (7 alphanumeric characters) -uuid Universally unique identifier (32 hex digits, spaces not allowed)

 - Restart the CMM for the vital product data change to take effect.
 The vital product data values can be queried by using the CLI info command.

-- Close the release handles on the compute nodes, I/O modules, and the management node (if one is installed) in order to seat the nodes and I/O modules in the midplane connectors.
+- Close the release handles on the compute nodes and I/O modules in order to seat the nodes and I/O modules in the midplane connectors.

 - Restart any compute nodes that you shut down.
 See the documentation that comes with the compute node for detailed instructions.